vippsas/vipps-developers/terminology.md

   instead of `orderId`.
 See the API specification for the requirements for this ID.

-* Partner - A partner is a company that represents several merchants by providing a platform, helping set up custom integrations, or developing our official plugins.
+* Partner - A partner is a business that represents several merchants by providing a platform, helping set up custom integrations, or developing our official plugins.
   See: